 The first component of the overall change in the Hospital's net position is its operating income or loss-generally, the difference between net patient service and other operating revenues and the expenses incurred to perform those services.
-The Hospital reported operating income in both 2013 and 2012 and an operating loss in 2011.
-The operating income for 2013 increased by \$280,309 as compared to 2012.
-The primary components of the increased operating income are:
+The Hospital reported an operating loss in 2014 and operating income in both 2013 and 2012.

+The operating loss for 2014 increased by \$2,514,355 as compared to the operating income recorded in 2013.
+The primary components of the increased operating loss are: